kstrickland0612/bday-client/README.md

 I was able to complete user story 11 to store event actions (like gift ideas) on each event.

-I was also able to render a calendar in my app using fullcalendar.io.
-I hope to improve the functionality of the app by adding all events to the rendered calendar.
+I was also able to complete user story 14 by rendering a calendar in my app using fullcalendar.io.
+I built the functionality to add all the user's events to the calendar.

 ## Wanna try it?